 4. Depower on both front lines

-A safety option for below the bar depower trims.
+Mainly a safety option for below the bar depower trims.
 Both QR and unhooking will result in the depower line being pulled in as much as possible which depowers the kite to about 80% – 90%.
-It’s not a good solution for self landing in windy conditions though as the kite is not completely depowered and is still flying on both front lines.
+It’s not a good solution for self landing in windy conditions as the kite is not completely depowered and is still flying on both front lines.

-Does it have to be the same brand as the kite?
+Does the bar have to be the same brand as the kite?

-No. Same brand as the kite could have advantages since they are designed to work together but as long as it’s a 4 line kite designed for equal line lenght you’ll be fine on any brand.
+No. Same brand as the kite could have advantages since they are designed to work together, but as long as it’s a 4-line kite designed for equal line length you’ll be fine on any brand.
 I’ve mixed brands for years with good compatibility.